chrisbarrett/free-monads-talk/Readme.md

 ================

 See [FreeMonads.lhs](FreeMonads.lhs) for the presentation materials.
-There's also an HTML version [here](FreeMonads.html), which is easier to read online.
+There's also an HTML version [here][html-version], which is easier to read online.

 Abstract
 ---